 How To Sharpen A Straight Razor For The First Time?

 Never let this type of terminology throw you off.
-At the Shaving Emporium, we have several straight razor users, and they have been sharpening these for years, so we will now pass this information on to you.
+At the Shaving Emporium, we have several straight razor users, and those users have been sharpening these for years, so we will now pass this information on to you.

 Sharpening Straight Razors for Beginners